Medically Reviewed by M Thiviya, R.N.

 These tests are most suitable for candidates who are already experiencing symptoms or have complaints with regards to their memory or cognitive functions.
 This may include a shift in a range of factors including concentration, reasoning, memory, perception, coordination, personality, and even language.

 Apart from identifying changes in the brain’s function and structure, brain scans can also spot strokes and tumours, which is one of the causes of dementia.
+Brain scans are also useful in identifying changes in the brain’s function and structure.
 Some of the most common scans include:

 - Computed tomography (CT) scans — A test that uses computers and rotating x-ray machines to create cross-sectional images of the brain and other parts of the body

 - Positron emission tomography (PET) scans — An imaging test that uses radiation to produce images of your brain activity, which can help doctors assess how well your brain is functioning

 - Magnetic resonance imaging (MRI) scans — A painless procedure that uses strong radio waves and magnetic fields to create detailed images of the brain and other body structures